Best daily deals

 The pink line represents the SoundGuys house curve.
 The cyan line represents the Q35 headphones over a wired connection.
 The yellow dashed line represents the LDAC Bluetooth connection.

 The mode that the headphones are in has a direct impact on the overall audio reproduction.
-As you can see in the wired playback chart below, the bass is less emphasized and more accurate when the headphones are wired compared to the Bluetooth LDAC connection.
-Similarly, turning on noise cancellation affected the sound and minimally decreased the bass output compared to playback with ANC off.
+As you can see in the wired playback chart above, the bass is less emphasized and more accurate when the headphones are wired compared to the Bluetooth LDAC connection.
+Similarly, turning on noise cancelation affected the sound and minimally decreased the bass output compared to playback with ANC off.

 Can you use the headset for phone calls?